Technyen/StoriesAppFront/README.md

 <img width="1262" alt="image" src="https://github.com/Technyen/StoriesAppFront/assets/111035289/8c2952c7-1c04-439a-be75-48deb5e50df5">

-*Github Actions details of CI/CD Pipeline*
+*Details of CI/CD Pipeline in Github Actions*

 I used **`OpenID Connect`** with the pipelines because it simplifies the way to verify the identity of the deployment pipeline (GitHub Actions) based on the authentication performed by the authorization server (Azure).
 It removes the responsibility of setting, storing, and managing passwords which is frequently associated with credential-based data breaches.